Murder of William Butler

 The murder of William Butler was a school shooting that occurred in Louisville, Kentucky, in 1853.
+The perpetrator, Matthews Ward, shot his younger brother's schoolteacher, William Butler.
+Butler died from his injuries the day following the shooting.
+The shooting sparked outrage in Louisville, but Matthews Ward was ultimately acquitted.

-In 2022, The Washington Post referred to it as the "first documented primary or secondary school shooting in the United States."
+In 2022, The Washington Post referred to the incident as the "first documented primary or secondary school shooting in the United States".

 Background

 William Butler, a 28-year-old teacher from Indiana, founded the Louisville School, which attracted students from wealthy local families.
 Known for his strict discipline, Butler had served as a tutor to the Ward family for twenty months before traveling to Europe to enhance his language skills.
 He was married with children, and his right hand had been crippled by a burn, rendering him unable to close it or write with it.
 Butler was a member of the Unitarian church.

 William Ward, the 15-year-old son of a prominent merchant and land speculator, attended the Louisville School.
 The Ward family was affluent, with Robert Sr. co-owning a successful New Orleans firm.
 Known for gambling, Robert Sr. had a riverboat named after him, and the family owned nine slaves.
 His wife was of Huguenot descent.
 Another of the Ward children was socialite Sallie Ward.

 On November 1, 1853, Ward brought chestnuts into the classroom during a five-minute recess before Butler's French class, violating school rules.
 Ward distributed the chestnuts to other students, but denied eating any during class.
 After the lesson, Butler noticed chestnut shells and questioned the class about who had eaten them.
 Ward admitted bringing the chestnuts but insisted they were handed out before class.
 Butler punished one student for eating in class but excused another, who was new and unfamiliar with the rule.
 However, Butler accused Ward of eating during class, called him a liar, and administered a whipping, a common disciplinary action at the time.
 After the punishment, Ward took his hat and left the school.
 He informed his brother, Matthews, of the incident, as their parents were out of town that evening.